pradyunsg/pip/docs/html/index.md

 [Getting Started](getting-started)

-Get started with using pip with an explanation of the interface and basic capabilities.
+Get started with using pip.
+If you're new to Python, start here.

 ---